 (Click on the photograph below to expand it and navigate through all the others)

-While many of us wax poetic about the good ‘ol days, the younger generation will be quick to point out the many ways life has undoubtedly improved.
+While many of us wax poetic about the good ‘ole days, the younger generation will be quick to point out the many ways life has undoubtedly improved.
 And while that conversation is loaded with subjective opinions, there’s no denying that some things – like highway patrol officers piloting a Fox-body Mustang with a stick – are just universally cool.
 This 1986 Ford Mustang is a real-deal Special Service Package, or SSP, model that did duty for the Oregon Highway Patrol back in the day.
-It’s now living in Florida and listed here on Craigslist with just under 67,000 original miles for $20,000.
+Originally listed in May 2022 on Craigslist in Florida with just under 67,000 original miles for $18,50 (the original ask was $20,000).
 Comparing that price against Classic.com’s assessment of the SSP shows us that the seller isn’t far off, with the most recent sale price clocking in at $23,100.
-If you are serious about buying this Fox-body patrol car, you can start the conversation by emailing the seller here.
-When you connect, please remember to mention you saw their Mustang SSP featured here on GuysWithRides.com.

 There’s no doubt that today’s highway patrol vehicles can get the job done.
 Specially-prepared Ford Explorers and Chevrolet Caprices (of the rebadged Holden variety) are more than capable of taking most bad guys down, and the Hemi-equipped Dodge Chargers can effortlessly keep up with car chase scofflaws.
 But like so many things from prior eras, the SSP Mustang just seemed to reflect a different attitude about life in general.
 Can you imagine being a young buck on the force in Miami and being handed the keys to a 5.0-equipped Mustang pursuit car with three pedals?
 I don’t imagine life gets much better than that.
 It seems in comparison that while we may have better things with improved quality, we don’t have nearly as much fun.
 Speaking of fun, it wasn’t just the Mustang that got to chase down speeders; the fourth-generation Chevrolet Camaro Z28 was also an option.